leogaube/uibk_parsys_19/proseminar/02/monte_carlo_method/readme.md

 ## Task 4
 Discuss the effects and implications of your parallelization.

+- Rounding number of desired samples to be divisible by number of ranks.
 - Overhead for small sample sizes.
 (Lower overhead for less ranks.)
 - Similar behavior to sequential code for large sizes.
 - No measured speed-up.
 Larger samples might show speed-up.
 Tests with larger samples required for definitive answer.